Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-growth-rate-model.md

 :::tip

-If using the Pioreactor UI to export datasets, these already have the required schema.
+If using the Pioreactor UI to export datasets _Optical density_ and _Dosing event log_, these already have the correct schema.

 :::